csurgay/ansible-training/lessons/13_Templates/README.md

 # Section 13: Templates

-### In this section the following subjects will be covered
+### In this section the following subjects will be covered:

 1. Templates
 2. Jinja2